dgaydukov/cert-aws/files/sa.md

 * end-datetime   (mandatory) - we need to know when access to particular file is over
 * start-datetime (optional)
-* ip-address     (optional) - single IP address or IP range In order to create presign url you need to create CF keypair.
+* ip-address     (optional) - single IP address or IP range In order to create presigned url you need to create CF keypair.
 You can do it only as root account (iam user won't work in this case).
 Login as root, go to `Account=>Security Credentials`, from there go to `CloudFront key pairs` and create new key pair.
 Don't confuse it with ec2 key pairs and with CF public key.
 They both for different purpose.
 You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data).
-So if you restricted access and try to access url you got error `Missing Key-Pair-Id query parameter or cookie value`.
+So if you restrict access and try to access url you got error `Missing Key-Pair-Id query parameter or cookie value`.
 You can create presigned url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19` (this command is local and doesn't call aws api, so we don't need to pass profile)
 This will create signed url by which you can access your data from CF.
 You can also use CF to distribute dynamic content (like ec2/api requests).
 Although at first it seems unreasonable cause for every dynamic request CF should forward it to underlying ec2.
 But the point is that such a request from user goes to closest edge location and terminates there.
 From there on it goes not through public internet but through aws cross-region private link.
 That improve speed and give security.
 As you see this is basically the same as Global Accelerator.
-In order for CF to serve from s3 bucket, objects in s3 should be publicly available, otherwise CF won't serve them You have 2 types of distribution
+You have 2 types of distribution:
 * web - static web content (files/pics)
 * RTMP - streaming media
-If you create distribution to be accessed from dns name you should add all possible urls to cname in CF.
-Sof you are going to access it from example.com, www.example.com, photos.example.com, all these 3 dns names should be added to Cname names when you create distribution.
+If you create distribution to be accessed from dns name you should add all possible urls to cname in CF. If you are going to access it from example.com/www.example.com/photos.example.com, all 3 dns names should be added to Cname names when you create distribution.
 OAI (Origin Access Identity) - CF user that can access origin.
-To access s3 from CF you should policy on a bucket level (but you don't need to allow public access).
+To access s3 from CF you should add bucket policy (but you don't need to allow public access).
 But if you do this user can access your s3 files by s3 url like `https://my-test-s3-bucket-1.s3.amazonaws.com/info.html`.
 But if you want that your s3 objects to be accessed only by CF url like `https://d1vyzpsqe05sg1.cloudfront.net/info.html`
 You should add bucket policy to your bucket like
 ```